jeffreysorgen/golf-club-sensors/activity.md

 ## Finding a simple BLE solution
 We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.

-We should try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
+- *We should try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
 This example doesn't work battery-only, and importing line-by-line from that example into my IMU sketch produces the same problem.
-While it would be good to learn how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.
+While it would be good to learn how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.*

-Is the problem with nRF Connect?
+- Is the problem with nRF Connect?
   - What other smartphone BLE options are out there?
 Is nRF Connect the most common?
 It's Nordic Semi so it seems logical to keep using it.

+#### Try again:
+- Go back to _golf-swing-acc_ and copy it as _new-test-imu-ble-combo_
+- **Go through example sketches to find simplest one to integrate BLE and my IMU code so far**
+- Communicate with smartphone by adding BLE functionality, line by line
+- Repeatedly upload sketch to device looking for errors and functionality (DO THIS with a different example)

+#### Examples:
+- Go through all the _ArduinoBLE_ sketches **in the Examples folder in the IDE**
+- Also use the [**Arduino guide for NANO33BLESense**](https://www.arduino.cc/en/Guide/NANO33BLESense) for reference
+- Also go through the later lessons in _**EdX Deployment**_ class

 ### Combining BLE and IMU commands in the IDE
+(old section)
 - Copy _golf-swing-acc_ as _test-imu-sketch_ (done)
 - Communicate with smartphone by adding BLE functionality, line by line (done)
   - (I used the _RoboCraze_ example so this still won't work battery-only)